Govern access for external users in entitlement management

 How entitlement management can help

 With entitlement management, you can define a policy that allows users from organizations you specify to be able to self-request an access package.
 That policy includes whether approval is required, whether access reviews are required, and an expiration date for the access.
-If approval is required, you might consider inviting one or more users from the external organization to your directory, designating them as sponsors, and configuring that sponsors are approvers - since they're likely to know which external users from their organization need access.
+In most cases, you'll want to require approval, in order to have appropriate oversight over which users are brought into your directory.
+If approval is required, then for major external organization partners, you might consider inviting one or more users from the external organization to your directory, designating them as sponsors, and configuring that sponsors are approvers - since they're likely to know which external users from their organization need access.
 Once you've configured the access package, obtain the access package's request link so you can send that link to your contact person (sponsor) at the external organization.
 That contact can share with other users in their external organization, and they can use this link to request the access package.
 Users from that organization who have already been invited into your directory can also use that link.

-Typically, when a request is approved, entitlement management will provision the user with the necessary access.
+Typically, when a request is approved, entitlement management provisions the user with the necessary access.
 If the user isn't already in your directory, entitlement management will first invite the user.
-When the user is invited, Azure AD will automatically create a B2B guest account for them but won't send the user an email.
+When the user is invited, Microsoft Entra ID will automatically create a B2B guest account for them but won't send the user an email.
 An administrator may have previously limited which organizations are allowed for collaboration, by setting a B2B allow or blocklist to allow or block invites to other organization's domains.
 If the user's domain isn't allowed by those lists, then they won't be invited and can't be assigned access until the lists are updated.

 How access works for external users